This guide will explain how the two-factor authentication works to keep your account secure.

 Which roles need to set up 2FA?

-2FA is currently mandatory for:
+2FA is required for:

 - The Exchange Account Owner